 - Don’t replace water with other drinks

-Your body heavily needs water in summer.
+Your body heavily needs water in the summer.
 It is the fuel on which your body runs.
 Hence, water (H2O) shouldn’t be replaced with anything else.
-Yes you may drink other energy drinks and beverages but not in the place of water.
-It is the solvent which is required in all biochemical processes in the body which provides nutrition and removes toxins and waste.
+Yes, you may drink other energy drinks and beverages but not in the place of water.
+It is the solvent that is required in all biochemical processes in the body which provides nutrition and removes toxins and waste.
 Also, water is crucial for blood circulation.
 Water regulates and monitors body temperature and also regulates body metabolism.
 It also controls the heat within the organs.
 So, you consume less water and more artificial drinks, your body will face some serious problems.